What is a pulley (or peg)?

 - In pulley questions the particles will be moving in different directions - so each particle will need to be considered separately.

-- If a particle is on a horizontal surface (such as a desk or table) then the weight of that particle will not be needed as there will be no motion in the vertical direction.
+- If one particle is on a horizontal surface (such as a desk or table) then the weight only need be considered if friction is involved (since F = μR and R is related to weight).